What is S.O.R.A?

 *Candidates for certification must apply online, at www.NJSP.org.
 Please make sure to have a credit card or debit card available before applying, as there is a $75 application fee.

-Make sure you fill out and print the Universal Fingerprint form at the bottom of the application before proceeding to Step 2.
+*You will need to print the "Temporary Certificate of Security Officer License" and bring it with you to class.
+Also, make sure you fill out and print the Universal Fingerprint form at the bottom of the application for Step 3.

 TAKE OUR SORA INITIAL

 AND PASS THE EXAM

 Register for class here (use the button below) BEFORE you register with the State Police to make sure there is a class available before your SORA registration expires.
 (Registration expires in 30 days.)